Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Solution 3: Restore your backup file from your local hard drive.

-If your company backup file is currently on the server then you have to move it to local hard disk(i.e. C: Drive).
+If your company backup file is currently on the server then you have to move it to a local hard disk(i.e. C: Drive).
 After that, restore your company file.
 You can easily move your company file again to your server.

 Note: In case, if the backup company file is on the network then you can open it with a mapped path or UNC path.
 Start with the path you are currently set.
 If it does not work, use another route.
 If you are not sure who you have, talk to your network administrator.